New York

 New York to Remove Non-Uniform Question

-Effective March 10th, New York removed a Non-Uniform Background Question.
+Effective March 10th, 2023, New York removed the Non-Uniform Background Question previously added on January 13, 2023.

 New York Excess Line Association Eliminates Parts of Excess Line Affidavits